KiyaiB/Github-API-Search/README.md

 # Github-API-Search
    By Babra Kiyai
 # DESCRIPTION

 This is a website where users are able to enter a GitHub username into a form and get to see names and descriptions of that person's public repositories.
 A user can also look for repositories.
-# Development server
+# DEVELOPMENT SERVER
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

-# Code scaffolding
+# CODE SCAFFOLDING
 Run ng generate component component-name to generate a new component.
 You can also use ng generate directive|pipe|service|class|guard|interface|enum|module.

-# Build
+# BUILD
 Run ng build to build the project.
 The build artifacts will be stored in the dist/ directory.
-# Running unit tests
+# RUNNING UNIT TESTS
 Run ng test to execute the unit tests via Karma.
 # Running end-to-end tests
 Run ng e2e to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.